dylanseto/OrganismSim/README.md

 # OrganismSim
-Implement an organism evolution simulation using a MLP neural network.
+Implements an organism evolution simulation using a MLP neural network in C++